-Why Introverts Make Great Life Coaches
+6 Reasons Introverts Make Great Life Coaches

 That being a curious listener and a student of life are so key.
 That if you want to be a great coach with every fibre of your being, then you will be.

 1 – Introverts are excellent listeners

 Listening is probably one of the MOST important things about being a coach.
 I think we could probably all practise less talking and more listening, as a rule.
 But, as a coach, even more so.
 And if this is your natural tendency, it can really serve you to support your clients and genuinely understand them.

 There’s still a pretty solid social belief that introverts don’t really like people.
 Not correct!
 In fact, we thrive in one-on-one situations because we don’t have to spread our energy, it’s more concentrated.
 We love getting into really deep and meaningful conversation quickly and this can create some pretty powerful stuff.